Open Transaction

 • The Revert Transaction script step is used

-• A script is cancelled
+• A script is canceled

 • The Halt Script script step is used within a transaction